 You Owe Yourself a Career Path Plan

-A career path plan is also a critical factor in performance development planning (PDP) in which a supervisor and reporting employee discuss and plan developmental opportunities for the employee.
-The PDP is important because it is written, shared with the supervisor, generally tracked by the organization for effectiveness, and reviewed quarterly (recommended) or regularly.
+A career path plan is also a critical factor in performance development planning (PDP), in which a supervisor and reporting employee meet to discuss and plan developmental opportunities for the employee.
+The PDP is important because it is written, shared with the supervisor, generally tracked by the organization for effectiveness, and reviewed quarterly (recommended) or, at least, regularly.

 The performance appraisal, in some organizations, is also an opportunity for career pathing.
 Career pathing is also perceived, in organizations with a formal process, as having institutional support.

 The career path encompasses both the employee's desired destination and the steps, experience, and development he or she will need to make progress on the journey.
-A career path gives the employee a sense of direction, a way to assess career progress, and career goals and milestones.
+A career path gives the employee a sense of direction, a way to assess career progress, and an opportunity to achieve career goals and milestones along the way.

 Developing a career path is easier, and more supported, in an organization that has a PDP process, or an effective performance appraisal or career planning process.